On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Static Priorities

-As shown by the comparison of \Eqrefs{eq:R_p}{eq:new_r*}, static priorities can result in a minimum required bandwidth significantly larger than $R^*$.
-This is largely because static priorities are a rather blunt instrument when it comes to fine-tuning how to allocate transmission opportunities as a function of packet deadlines.
-In particular, they often result in some packets experiencing a delay much lower than their deadline.
+Static priorities can require significantly more bandwidth than $R^*$ mostly because they are a rather blunt instrument when it comes to fine-tuning the allocation of transmission opportunities as a function of packet deadlines.
+In particular, they often result in some flows experiencing a delay much lower than their target deadline.

-This limitation is intrinsic to the static structure of the scheduler's decision, but it can be mitigated by anticipating the extent to which a flow may experience better deadlines than necessary and offset that advantage by modifying how the flow's packets are delivered to the scheduler.
-This can be realized by (re)shaping higher-priority (smaller deadline) flows before they enter the network, \ie through ingress reshaping.
-This introduces an additional access (ingress) reshaping delay that must be accounted for (deducted) in the target end-to-end deadline for the flow, but limits its impact on lower priority flows.
+This is intrinsic to the static structure of the scheduler and to our choice of an assignment that maps distinct deadlines to different priorities, but can be mitigated by anticipating and leveraging the ``slack'' in the delay of some flows.
+One such option is to use this slack towards reprofiling those flows, \ie make them ``smoother''.
+Of interest then, is how to reprofile flows to maximize any resulting link bandwidth reduction?

-Consider the trivial example of a one-hop network (link) shared by two flows with profiles $(r_1, b_1, d_1) = (1, 5, 1.4)$ and $(r_2, b_2, d_2) = (4, 5, 1.25)$.
-In this case, the strict static-priority mechanism gives $\widetilde{R}^* = 11.14$.
-Assume next that we first (re)shape flow~$2$ to $(r_2, b'_2) = (4, 0)$ before it enters the shared link.
-This reduces its delay budget at the shared link down to $0$, but also entirely eliminates its burst.
-As a result, the resulting (fluid) system only needs a bandwidth of~$7.57$ while still meeting both flows' deadlines (a bandwidth of $4=r_2$ is still consumed by flow~$2$, but the remaining $3.57$ is sufficient to allow flow~$1$ to meet its deadline).
-In other words, (re)shaping flow~$2$ yields a bandwidth decrease of more than $30\%$.
-This simple example illustrates the potential benefits of access/ingress reshaping of flows.
-Next we proceed to characterize optimal (re)shaping parameters, and the resulting bandwidth gains.
+Consider the trivial example of a single link shared by two flows with traffic profiles $(r_1, b_1) = (1, 5)$ and $(r_2, b_2) = (4, 5)$ and deadlines $d_1= 1.4, d_2=1.25$.
+A strict static-priority scheduler requires a bandwidth $\widetilde{R}^* = 11.14$.
+Assume next that we reprofile flow~$2$ to $(r_2, b'_2) = (4, 0)$ before it enters the scheduler.
+The added reprofiling delay of $(b_2-b'_2)/r_2=1.25$ reduces the scheduling delay budget down to $0$, but eliminates all burstiness.
+As a result, we only need a bandwidth of~$7.57$ (under a fluid model) to meet both flows' deadlines (a bandwidth of $4=r_2$ is still consumed by flow~$2$, but the remaining $3.57$ is sufficient to allow flow~$1$ to meet its deadline).
+In other words, reprofiling flow~$2$ yields a bandwidth decrease of more than $30\%$.
+This simple example illustrates the benefits that judicious reprofiling can afford.